USAJOBS/help-center/working-in-government/appointments/index.md

 ### Career-conditional appointment

 Permanent employees are generally hired under a career-conditional appointment (Permanent - Career-conditional appointment).
-Normally this is the first career-type of appointment and the appointee must complete a 1-year probationary period and a total of 3 years continuous creditable service to attain a career appointment (Permanent - Career appointment).
+Normally this is the first career-type of appointment and the appointee must complete a 1-year <span data-term="Probationary Period">probationary period</span> and a total of 3 years continuous creditable service to attain a career appointment (Permanent - Career appointment).

 ### Career appointment